Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 4.1. load" in F7

 Nextor will force the computer to boot with the `load"` string assigned to the F7 key, even on MSX1 and MSX2 computers, which have `cload"` assigned by default.
-Note however that any code that invokes the INIFNK BIOS routine will cause the key to be assigned to `cload"` again (you can try it yourself: `_USR(&H3E)` ).
+Note however that any code that invokes the INIFNK BIOS routine will cause the key to be assigned to `cload"` again (you can try it yourself: `_USR(&H3E)`).

 ### 4.2.
 English error messages in kanji mode

-If an environment item named ERRLANG is created with a value –case insensitive- of EN (command `SET ERRLANG=EN` in the command interpreter prompt), error messages in the command interpreter will be displayed in English, instead of Japanese, when the kanji mode is active (`CALL KANJI` in the BASIC interpreter).
+If an environment item named ERRLANG is created with a value (case insensitive) of EN (command `SET ERRLANG=EN` in the command interpreter prompt), error messages in the command interpreter will be displayed in English, instead of Japanese, when the kanji mode is active (`CALL KANJI` in the BASIC interpreter).
 This feature is available since Nextor 2.0.4.

 ### 4.3.
 Reduced NEXTOR.SYS without Japanese error messages